 Things to see and do

-If you’re looking for a welcome respite from the busier resorts, head to Phuket Old Town.
-The streets of Patong are lined with colourful colonial-style mansions, perfect for Instagram!
+If you’re looking for a welcome respite from the busy resorts, head to Phuket’s Old Town.
+The streets of Patong are lined with colourful colonial-style mansions, perfect for photographing.

 ⭐ Sitting atop the Nakkerd Hills in Chalong is Big Buddha, a 45-meter-tall white marble statue honouring the Buddhist figure.
-From the top, there are gorgeous panoramic views across the whole of Phuket.
-TOP TIP: Big Buddha is situated in an active place of prayer so your visit should be as silent as possible.
+From the top, you’ll find gorgeous panoramic views across Phuket.
+Top tip: Big Buddha is in an active place of prayer, so your visit should be as silent as possible.

 ⭐ Rum isn’t just produced in the Caribbean!
-The Chalong Bay Rum Company offer tours around its rum distillery in Phuket.
+The Chalong Bay Rum Company offers tours around its rum distillery in Phuket.

 If you want to escape the hustle and bustle of Phuket, charter a boat out to the Phi Phi Islands.
 This series of picturesque archipelagos is a 45-minute boat trip from Phuket.
 You can explore more of the islands by snorkelling or on a kayak.

-Phang Nga Bay is known for its distinctive limestone karsts that jut vertically out of the emerald green waters of the Andaman Sea.
-The main highlights include James Bond Island and Koh Panyee, a Muslim fishing village built upon stilts and the Samet Nangshe viewpoint – one of the best panoramas in Phang Nga.
-To explore the bay by boat you can book a long-tail or speedboat day trip, join a cruise or kayaking tour, or charter a yacht.
+Phang Nga Bay is known for its distinctive limestone karsts that jut vertically out of the emerald-green waters of the Andaman Sea.
+Highlights include James Bond Island, Koh Panyee – a Muslim fishing village built on stilts – and the Samet Nangshe viewpoint, one of the best panoramas in Phang Nga.
+To explore the bay by boat, book a long-tail or speedboat day trip, join a cruise or kayaking tour, or charter a yacht.

 ⭐ Visit Wat Chalong, one of 29 Buddhist temples in Phuket.
-Inside these immaculate grounds and gardens, there are many smaller temples and the stunning Grand Pagoda which houses a splinter from Buddha’s bone.
+Inside these immaculate grounds and gardens are many smaller temples and the stunning Grand Pagoda, which houses a splinter from Buddha’s bone.

 Food and drink

-🍹 If you are missing the taste of home then the Siam Supper Club is a great option.
-They serve a mix of western food, as well as some traditional Phuket cuisine.
-This place is great for large groups with varying food preferences, or families with fussy eaters.
+🍹 If you’re missing the taste of home, then Siam Supper Club is a great option.
+Serving a mix of Western food and traditional Phuket cuisine, it’s great for large groups with varying food preferences or families with fussy eaters.

-🍹 Mom Tri’s Kitchen is an award-winning restaurant facing onto the unspoilt Kata Noi Beach.
-The restaurant itself is located on multi-level terraces surrounded by a lush tropical garden and serves a selection of Thai and International cuisine
+🍹 Mom Tri’s Kitchen is an award-winning restaurant facing the unspoilt Kata Noi Beach.
+The restaurant is located on multi-level terraces, surrounded by a lush tropical garden, and serves a selection of Thai and International cuisine.

 🍹 Known locally as Naka Market, Phuket’s night market runs every weekend from 4pm – 9pm.
-It boasts a vibrant and fascinating mix of different foods, second-hand goods and live animals.
+It boasts a vibrant and fascinating mix of foods, second-hand goods, and live animals.

-🍹 For insight into local Thai life, visit the Banzaan Fresh Market.
-Here you will find some of the cheapest and the best local food in the whole of Phuket.
+🍹 For an insight into local Thai life, visit the Banzaan Fresh Market.
+Here you will find some of the cheapest and best local food in Phuket.

-🍹 Bangla Road, it might not be to everyone’s tastes but this vibrant street is brimming with bars, clubs and pubs.
-TOP TIP: This road probably isn’t suitable for young children at night time
+🍹 Bangla Road: It might not be to everyone’s tastes, but this vibrant street is brimming with bars, clubs, and pubs.
+Top tip: This road probably isn’t suitable for young children at night.

 Family fun